timdodd/graphql-devday/graphql_server.md

 Fortunately There is also a graphql-java port of this library.
 It also provides convenient utility for gathering statistics on the cache hits for the batching of calls.
 [https://github.com/graphql-java/java-dataloader](https://github.com/graphql-java/java-dataloader)

-This is an advanced question (Which means I never got it implemented properly...
+This is an advanced question which means I never got it implemented properly...
 Let's see if we anyone can implement it!